Skip to footer content

 Frequently Asked Questions

-What technical capabilities does IronOCR provide?
+What technical capabilities does IronOCR provide for table data extraction?

-IronOCR offers capabilities such as extraction of table cells and coordinates, OCR of scanned images and multi-frame PDFs, and compatibility with C#, VB.NET, .NET Standard, .NET Framework, and .NET Core.
+IronOCR offers capabilities such as the extraction of table cells and coordinates, OCR of scanned images and multi-frame PDFs, and compatibility with C#, VB.NET, .NET Standard, .NET Framework, and .NET Core.

 Kannaopat Udonpant